Coffee to Water Ratio Calculator: Getting The Coffee Taste Right

 We’ve covered a lot about extraction and how to control the parameters that influence it.
 So here’s a summary:

-Now you know how to alter the taste of your brew and make it taste perfect.
+You can also use some brewing cheat sheets like the coffee flavor wheel and coffee compass to further improve the taste of your brew.
+Now you know how much coffee you need to alter the taste of your brew and make it taste perfect.

 The key to brewing great coffee at home